The Lay of the Land

 “Olmsted and the landscape architects that followed had to be true altruists, because he never got to see the results of much of his work in Boston and Brookline—he had to know that oftentimes when he planted a tree, he’d be long dead before it was anything more than a sapling,” Banks says.
 “Most people want that immediate pat on the back, someone to tell them they did a great job, but as long as he was alive, his work never came close to the vision that we would all experience years later.”

-To view a list of Olmsted parks, see photos, and watch interviews with Banks and other experts on Olmsted’s life and work, visit http://www.olmsted.org/the-olmsted-legacy/about-the-olmsted-legacy, and look for the film on your local PBS channel.
+View a list of Olmsted parks, see photos, and watch interviews with Banks and other experts on Olmsted’s life and work, and look for the film on your local PBS channel.